jstowers/flutter_clock/digital_clock/README.md

 My name is Joe Stowers and I am a full-stack mobile developer at [Resideo](https://www.resideo.com/us/en) in Austin, Texas.

-Resideo is building the next-gen whole-home ecosystem for IoT products, including thermostats, water leak detectors, and air quality monitors.
+Resideo is building the next-gen whole-home ecosystem of IoT products, including thermostats, water leak detectors, and air quality monitors.

-Our team uses Dart and Flutter to create an engaging, delightful app experience.
-This Clock Design contest allowed me to sharpen my Dart/Flutter skillset and exercise my design muscles for fun and pleasure!
+Our team uses Dart and Flutter to create an engaging, delightful mobile app experience.
+This Clock Design contest allowed me to sharpen my Dart/Flutter skillset, especially with Provider and Automations, and exercise my design muscles for fun and pleasure!

 ## Key Learnings